 Full review of the Summicron 50/2 V

 The Sonnar is a different beast completely to both the Planar and the Summicron.
-I’ve shot it extensively but not gotten around to reviewing it quite yet.
 While based on a more recent formula than the double gauss the basic design of the Sonnar is still around 80 years old.
 Originally conceived to get around some issues that were hard to deal with before lens coatings were invented the Sonnar design has a few inherent weaknesses.
 As such the formula is rarely put to use today, as manufacturers can choose more freely from better corrected designs (e.g. the double gauss).
 Still beyond the drawbacks the Sonnar also has some very clear strengths and its fair share of fans thanks to them.
 So Zeiss did something unusual – they put to market the ZM Sonnar, a modern lens based almost precisely on the 1930’s design – of course complete with both the strenghts and weaknesses inherent in the design.

 Compared to the Planar it’s certainly a less well behaved design.
 That it’s less sharp is generally not a major issue, but it also suffers from significant focus shift.
 This means that depending on the chosen aperture the focal point of the lens can move backwards or forwards independent of focus position.
 It can definitely cause some headaches trying to get the best out of the lens.
 It also focuses less closely than most M-mount lenses, which can be annoying at times.